Saturday, October 26, 2019

 Various portable houses were looked into but fell short of expectations.
 It was concluded that a simply framed house would have to be built.
 On at least three separate occasions in the intervening years, Museum personnel attempted valiantly to enlist the local interest and get some sort of a project going so that title could be obtained to the Narcissus.
 For a multiplicity of reasons these endeavors failed.
 One ray of hope came, however, in 1965 when through the intercession of Governor Reed of the State of Maine, a pair of suitable Baldwin motor trucks were made available by the Canadian National, from their Oshawa Railway subdivision.

 More enthusiasm for the project began to be generated by our growing Portland group, many of whom had worked their way up in our summer shop force and could visualize the results that could be obtained with the Narcissus if once gotten to the Museum's own shop.
 In 1967 Museum member, William Dox of Portland was asked by Trustees of Seashore to contact Mr. Vallee and see if the offer was still open.
-Once confirmed, Society historian and trustee O. R. Cummings, in the process of rewriting his history of the PLI, decided to turn over a fund that he had built up for another, but a less pressing project, to the Narcissus fund and to make available all over-cost of the proceeds from the publication and sale of "Maine's Fast Electric Railway".
+Once confirmed, Society historian and trustee O. R. Cummings, in the process of rewriting his history of the PLI, decided to turn over the funds that he had raised for another project, to the Narcissus fund and to make available all over-cost proceeds from the publication and sale of "Maine's Fast Electric Railway".
 This generous offer of O. R. Cummings gave the project the impetus that was needed, not only was time running out on the offer but, the deterioration was setting in on the car.
 The trustees appointed a committee composed of Cummings, Donald Curry, John Coughlin, William Dox, Jr., and John H. Fancy until he became too occupied in other areas.

 O. R. Cummings's book that he signed over the